-- At least 4 courses, covering 3 breadth areas: - Theory, Systems, IIS. - The 5th course may be any regularly-scheduled graduate lecture course, with a few restrictions; see Handbook for details.
+- At least 3 courses, covering all 3 breadth areas: - Theory, Systems, IIS. - The 4th and 5th courses may be any regularly-scheduled graduate lecture course, with a few restrictions; see Handbook for details.

 Required: Complete in 4 semesters.

 Enforced: Complete these in 3 semesters unless research progress is extraordinary; research-ready students who finish their RPE early may take 4 semesters.